 Watch the video or read our step-by-step guide below:

-The Future Skills Questionnaire gives students the opportunity to reflect on their career-related knowledge and skills.
+The Future Skills Questionnaire gives learners the opportunity to reflect on their career-related knowledge and skills.

-There are five versions of the questionnaire, allowing schools to assess the skills and knowledge of their students at specific points of transition.
+There are five versions of the questionnaire, allowing schools to assess the skills and knowledge of their learners at specific points of transition.

 Note: each questionnaire type is only available to the year groups as specified below.

-The aim is for Careers Leaders to use students’ responses to the questionnaire to:
+The aim is for Careers Leaders to use learners' responses to the questionnaire to: